 Does CBD make you sleepy, or not?
 Is CBD good at making you tired?
-These are popular question in the US, mainly because of the staggering amount of people with sleep disorders.
-Cannabidiol, or CBD, seems to accomplish a of positive results for users, so wondering about how good it can be for sleep makes sense.
+These are popular questions in the US, mainly because of the staggering amount of people with sleep disorders looking for relief via CBD products.
+Cannabidiol, or CBD, seems to accomplish many positive results for users, so wondering how it affects your sleep seems like a logical question.

-TL;DR – When used all by itself, CBD is rather poor at helping you sleep.
-While it’s possible it can help you, if you suffer from severe insomnia – CBD likely won’t help you sleep better.
-Blending CBD and melatonin, however, makes one of the most powerful over the counter sleep aids.
+TL;DR – In large doses (typically around 60 mg or greater), CBD might make some people sleepy, or feel tired.
+While it’s possible it can help you get some sleep, if you suffer from severe insomnia – normal CBD tinctures likely won’t help you sleep any better.
+Blending CBD and melatonin, however, makes one of the most powerful over the counter sleep aids on the market.

 I’ve said it before, I’ll say it again: plain CBD products that everyone sells are great at several things, but sleep improvement isn’t one of these things.